OctopusDeploy/blog/blog/2023-03/how-to-measure-mean-time-to-resolve/index.md

 ### Incident management SPACE framework summary

 You should be free to build and adjust your metrics as you gain insight and improve your system.
-You may find it useful to start with satisfaction, communication, and efficiency, as these will likely give you early wins.
+You may find it helpful to start with satisfaction, communication, and efficiency, as these will likely give you early wins.

 If you already survey customers, ask them to rate your reliability.